EN | FR

 Pro Tip: Use a RACI Matrix

-Clearly document who is Responsible, Accountable, Consulted, and Informed for each major activity.
+Clearly document who is Responsible, Accountable, Consulted, and Informed for each activity.

 This avoids duplication, confusion, and decision bottlenecks.